All Products

 Solution

-# Run the command in the pod.
+# Log in to the pod.

 kubectl exec -n <namespace> <controller pod name> -it -- bash